tristantao/kaggle_survivor/writeup.md

 dr_age <- round(mean(trainData$Age[trainData$Name == "Dr"], na.rm = TRUE), digits = 2)

-# Adding age values for missing values
+# We go through the ENTIRE training dataset and replace the missing age entry with the values we acquired above.
 for (i in 1:nrow(trainData)) {
   if (is.na(trainData[i,5])) {
     if (trainData[i, 3] == "Master") {